matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 let address = ...; // Not essential for the example.

-// Generate from seed. zkSync private key will be initialized, Ethereum private key will be not. let cred_1 = WalletCredentials::from_seed(address, &[0u8; 32]);
+// Generate from seed.
+A zkSync private key will be initialized, an Ethereum private key will be not. let cred_1 = WalletCredentials::from_seed(address, &[0u8; 32]);
-// Generate from zkSync private key only.
-Ethereum private key will not be set. let cred_2 = WalletCredentials::from_pk(address, ZKSYNC_PRIVATE_KEY, None);
+// Generate from a zkSync private key only.
+An Ethereum private key will not be set. let cred_2 = WalletCredentials::from_pk(address, ZKSYNC_PRIVATE_KEY, None);
-// Generate from both zkSync and Ethereum private keys. let cred_3 = WalletCredentials::from_pk(address, ZKSYNC_PRIVATE_KEY, Some(ETH_PRIVATE_KEY));
+// Generate from both a zkSync and an Ethereum private key. let cred_3 = WalletCredentials::from_pk(address, ZKSYNC_PRIVATE_KEY, Some(ETH_PRIVATE_KEY));
-// Generate from custom Ethereum signer.
+// Generate from a custom Ethereum signer.
 The Ethereum private key will be assumed to be accessible through the provided signer,
-// zkSync private key will be derived from the Ethereum private key using a deterministic algorithm. let cred_4 = WalletCredentials::from_eth_signer(address, custom_signer, Network::Rinkeby);
+// A zkSync private key will be derived from the Ethereum private key using a deterministic algorithm. let cred_4 = WalletCredentials::from_eth_signer(address, custom_signer, Network::Rinkeby);
 ```